b0ndman/b0ndman.github.io/_posts/2024-01-26-building-a-met-station-part-1.md

 Originally, I thought that I was going to use a [Adafruit Feather](https://www.adafruit.com/product/3178), but after looking at all the pins I'll be using, I might use a Metro although I'll lose that nice radio.
 They're is always muxes, I guess, but that's more designing.
 I think what I'll do is order the parts then count the wires and decide then.

-Whatever I decide on, I know I'll need a few voltage regulators since some things are operating and separate voltages.
+Whatever I decide on, I know I'll need a few voltage regulators since some things are operating at separate voltages.
 Also, to try to avoid lightning or just electrical faults in general, optoisolators will be a good idea.

 Until next time.